Skip to main content

 Where Calcite is strong: battle-tested at massive scale, full relational algebra with cost-based optimization, extensible adapter framework.

-Where Datoria is different:
+Where Datoria differs:

 • Multi-dialect parsing.
-Calcite parses a SQL standard subset.
+Calcite parses a SQL-standard subset.
 It can't parse BigQuery, Snowflake, or T-SQL syntax natively.

 vs jOOQ